sandstorm-io/sandstorm/installer-tests/README.md

   zero or more per test.)

-The `run_tests.py` program interprets test headers case-inensitively.
+The `run_tests.py` program interprets test headers case-insensitively.
 I like to write them in the capitalization style above, since I'm so very used to email headers being capitalized like that.